 All about the Artist

-"Color is a language all it's own.
+"Color is a language all its own.
 I use it to communicate.
-My goal is to reach inside the viewer and touch their heart."
+My goal is to reach inside the viewer and touch their heart." john macarthur

 We moved to a large row house in Adams Morgan.
 I soon discovered the marvelous berries (pokeberry) that could be used to produce a deep magenta paint.
 There was red clay that could be mixed with water to create several shades of reddish brown.
 Cold coffee left behind after breakfast was another source of tan.
 Although grass stained clothing green, I could not master creating a fluid pigment.
 My limited palette forced me to paint negative shapes.
 (Newsprint was plentiful but it was almost impossible to create any fluid detail).
 If I wanted a bird, I had to paint everything but the bird.
 It was an early lesson in understanding the importance of what is not there in relation to what is there.